synnea/tanDev---tandem-exchange-for-developers/README.md

 ## Credits

-Credit for the tanDev logo design goes to my friend Devin Palmer.
+Credit for the logo goes to he-who-prefers-to-go-uncredited.
+You're awesome.

 Many thanks to [Tim Nelson](https://github.com/TravelTimN), whose patience helped me to get started on the sever-side development.